Kazimierz Mijal: Biography

-He founded a new communist party, the Communist Party of Poland (Mijal), declared himself Secretary General of the "Temporary Central Committee of the Communist Party of Poland" and took control of Radio Tirana's Polish wing.
-With the Sino-Albanian split in 1978, Mijal gave up on the party and secretly returned to Poland in 1983.
-He was arrested in 1984 for distributing pamphlets but was released after three months.
-He attempted to revive the Communist Party in 1997 but lacked backing.
+He founded a new communist party, the Communist Party of Poland (Mijal) on December 4, 1965, and declared himself Secretary General of the "Temporary Central Committee of the Communist Party of Poland," and took control of Radio Tirana's Polish wing.
+In February 1966, he used a fake passport to leave for Albania, whose contemporary leader Enver Hoxha led the anti-revisionist movement in Europe, alongside Asian counterpart, Mao Zedong.

+Following the Death of Mao Zedong in 1976, Mijal left Albania for China in 1977, publishing the article "Long Live Mao Tsetung Thought" and "The Significance of Theory of Three Worlds" shortly following his arrival.
+Mijal became unsatisfied with the rule of Hua Guofeng following the Sino-Albanian split in 1978, and Deng Xiaoping's seizure of power in 1981.
+Mijal secretly returned to Poland in 1983.
+He was arrested in 1984 for distributing pamphlets critical of Jaruzelski's regime but was released after three months.

+Following the collapse of the Polish People's Republic, Mijal's radical views attracted attention from the far-left and far-right due to his opposition to Israel, the European Union, and NATO.
+He attempted to revive his Communist Party in 1997 but lacked backing.

 In 2007 he received honorary membership to the Front Narodowo-Robotniczy.
 He wrote for the Fatherland Weekly, a left-nationalist newspaper.
-Mijal was an opponent of the EU.

 He died in January 2010 in Warsaw, Poland.
 He was buried on the grounds of Protestant Reformed Cemetery, Warsaw.